meilisearch/documentation/reference/api/indexes.md

 <RouteHighlighter method="POST" route="/indexes"/>

-Create an index.This endpoint accepts two arguments: `uid` and `primaryKey`.
+Create an index.
+This endpoint accepts two arguments: `uid` and `primaryKey`.

 If you do not supply a value for `primaryKey`, Meilisearch will try to infer your dataset's unique identifier from the first document you add to the index.